jhu-ep-coursera/fullstack-course5/assignments/assignment1/Assignment-1.md

 If the number of items in the textbox is less than or equal to 3 (e.g., 1, 2, or 3), a message should show up next to the textbox saying "Enjoy!".
 If the number of items is greater than 3 (4, 5, and above), the message "Enjoy!" should *change* to the message "Too much!"

-If the textbox is empty, no message should show up at all.
+If the textbox is empty and the user clicks the "Check If Too Much" button, the message "Please enter data first" should show up.
 'Empty' here means either `""` (empty string) or a string with just spaces in it.
 (Hint: you will need to use `String.prototype.trim()` method to get rid of possible spaces in the textbox.
 [See documentation for that method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/Trim).)

 ### Rules
 Breaking one of these rules will cause you to fail the assignment: